khaled87ahmed/Face-Mask-Detection/README.md

 # Face Mask Detection

+## Dataset
+- The dataset used for this project is the [Face Mask 12k Images Dataset](https://www.kaggle.com/datasets/ashishjangra27/face-mask-12k-images-dataset) from Kaggle.
+- This dataset consists of images categorized into 'WithMask' and 'WithoutMask' classes, essential for training a face mask detection model.

 ## Problem Statement
 - Detection of individuals wearing face masks is crucial for public health and safety.
 - Automated face mask detection using deep learning can aid in enforcing mask-wearing protocols.